wadpac/GGIR/docs/articles/GGIR.md

 4. Collapsing the data to epoch summary measures may help to average out different noise levels and make sensor brands more comparable.

-#### Why does the first epoch not allign with the original start of the recording
+#### Why does the first epoch not align with the original start of the recording

 GGIR uses short (default 5 seconds) and long epochs (default 15 minutes).
 The epochs are aligned to the hour in the day, and to each